a4/a4/README.md

 For a quick start install A4 and take a look at the examples in the tutorial directory.

-Inspired and building on Samvel Khalatyans https://github.com/ksamdev/RTvsPBThreads
+Inspired and building on Samvel Khalatyans [RTvsPBThreads](https://github.com/ksamdev/RTvsPBThreads)

 Overview
 --------

-A4 is organized into modules:
+## Modular organization

  * a4io provides fast I/O of protobuf events to a custom file format
  * a4process contains processor classes with overridable event loops